 Description

-The Sources of Social Support Scale (SSSS) is a tool used to assess the support an individual receives from various social sources.
-These sources may include family, friends, colleagues, or other significant people in the person’s life.
-The scale focuses on capturing the individual’s perception of the quality and quantity of support they receive from their social network.
+The Sources of Social Support Scale (SSSS) is an instrument used to assess the social support an individual perceives as receiving from different sources within their social environment.
+These sources may include family members, friends, colleagues, and other significant people in the individual’s life.
+The scale focuses on capturing the person’s perception of both the quality and quantity of support available through their social network.

-The purpose of the SSSS is to provide a clear understanding of how individuals perceive social support from various sources.
-This can help researchers and clinicians understand how social support contributes to emotional well-being and resilience in challenging situations.
+The main objective of the SSSS is to provide a clear understanding of how individuals perceive social support from different sources.
+The information obtained may help researchers and clinicians better understand how social support contributes to emotional well-being and resilience during difficult or stressful situations.

 Scoring